arctop/android-sdk/Neuos-Stream.md

 ## Stream data structure

-Currently the server is implemented on Android, it uses a BIG ENDIAN byte order.
+Currently, the server is implemented on Android, it uses a BIG ENDIAN byte order.

 All data is sent with a leading 2 bytes defining the size of the following message as an unsigned short / UInt16.
 To properly read the stream, a developer should first read 2 byte, convert the endianness if needed and convert to a UShort.